 Less-than-10% limited partners and certain less-than-10% S corporation shareholders.
-If you are a limited partner or an S corporation shareholder who does not actively participate in the management of the S corporation and you own a less-than-10% interest (by value) in the partnership or S corporation, you generally may assign exclusively to passive category income your distributive share of foreign source income and deductions from that partnership or S corporation.
+If you are a limited partner or an S corporation shareholder who does not actively participate in the management of the S corporation and you own a less-than-10% interest (by value) in the partnership or S corporation, you generally may categorize your distributive share of foreign source income and deductions from that partnership or S corporation as passive income.
 See Regulations section 1.904-5(h)(2) for more details and exceptions.